How to Apply

 - Payment of principal and interest begins 60 days after the final disbursement.

-- (For loans first disbursed after July 1, 2008) You can request an in-school deferment as long as your student is enrolled at least 1/2 time.
+- You can request an in-school deferment as long as your student is enrolled at least 1/2 time.

 - 30 year maximum repayment period